 Step #4 – Grieve the loss of trust

 With this acknowledgment comes another wave of painful emotions.
 Allow yourself time to cry, be angry, be confused, or feel crushed.
-By feeling the effects of the grief, you are validating the severity of your spouse’s actions.
+By feeling the effects of the grief, you acknowledge that you are validating the severity of your spouse’s actions.
 This validation helps you move through the healing process fully and authentically.

 Step #5 – Collect your thoughts